-Some infections are caused by bacteria, and need treatment with antibiotics.
+Some infections are caused by bacteria, which need treatment with antibiotics.
 These include certain ear and throat infections, urinary tract infections, pneumonia, blood infections and meningitis.
-For example, a very sore throat with a fever can be caused by streptococcus.
-If it isn’t treated with antibiotics, this infection can lead to rheumatic fever or heart damage.
+A very sore throat with a fever can be caused by Streptococcus.
+If it isn’t treated with antibiotics, this infection can be dangerous and lead to things like rheumatic fever or heart damage.

-There are other, relatively uncommon, causes of fever.
-These include allergic reactions to drugs or vaccines, chronic joint inflammation, some tumours and gastrointestinal diseases.
+There are other less common causes of fever.
+These include allergic reactions to drugs or vaccines, chronic joint inflammation, some tumours and gastrointestinal diseases like gastroenteritis.

-During the course of each day, body temperature goes up and down by a degree or two.
-It’s usually lowest in the early hours of the morning, and highest in the late afternoon and early evening.
+During the course of each day, body temperature goes up and down by up to 1°C. It’s usually lowest in the early hours of the morning, and highest in the late afternoon and early evening.

-A fever might come on slowly and rise over a few days, or it might rise very quickly.
-The height of a fever, and how quickly it comes on, usually doesn’t have anything to do with the illness that causes it.
+A fever or high temperature might come on slowly and rise over a few days, or it might rise very quickly.
+These things usually doesn’t have anything to do with the illness that causes the fever.

 Fever in itself is rarely harmful.
-But the high temperature might make your child feel uncomfortable – he might have chills or shivering when his temperature is rising, and might sweat when it’s falling.
-Sometimes he might become mildly dehydrated if he’s losing a lot of fluid from the fever and not replacing it.
+But the high temperature might make your child feel uncomfortable – he might have chills or shivering when his temperature is rising, and he might sweat when it’s falling.
+Sometimes he might become mildly dehydrated if he’s losing a lot of fluid from the fever and not drinking enough.

-Febrile convulsions are seizures that happen because of fever.
-They occur in about 4% of children between the ages of six months and five years.
-Children outgrow febrile convulsions by the age of 4-5 years.
-Febrile convulsions have no long-term consequences, but talk to your doctor about them.
+Febrile convulsions are seizures that can happen because of a high fever.
+They occur in about 3% of children between the ages of six months and five years.
+Children almost always outgrow febrile convulsions by the age of 4-5 years.
+Febrile convulsions have no long-term consequences, but if your child has a febrile convulsion, it’s best to talk to your GP about it.